zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

    driver and copy it to your `$TOMCAT_HOME/lib/ext` folder.

 4. Create an `osgi` folder in your Liferay Home folder.
-Then extract the OSGi ZIP file that you downloaded into the `osgi` folder.
+Then extract the OSGi ZIP file that you downloaded as *OSGi dependencies* into the `osgi` folder.

     Liferay requires an OSGi runtime, and the `osgi` folder provides this with many required JAR files and configuration files.